ebrush/weather/README.md

 * Remove secret_key from repo, place in a separate configuration.
 * Rotate log files.
 * Depending on how the project is hosted, a file store may need to be mounted for the log files, or the logging could be changed to a cloud-based logging service.
+* A way of triggering ingestion via API.
+This will allow more flexibility and help in deploying to different environments.
+* Ways of ingesting non-local files.
+An AWS Lambda can read files from S3 or an FTP server, which may be necessary once the project is hosted, depending on where the files are located when provided.

 ## AWS Deployment Plan
+The services I would use are:

+Lambda - for serving the API.
+This will minimize costs of running the API S3 - for storing the style files needed for the Swagger docs CloudFront - for distributing the files in S3
+RDS - for hosting a PostgreSQL instance
+EventBridge - for scheduling a periodic ingestion of files by triggering a weather ingestion endpoint in the Lambda API

+All services could be updated automatically with a CI script in Github or Gitlab.
+I prefer these to CircleCI since the repo is with the deployment code.
+Preferably we would also have Terraform code for initially provisioning the services.